How to Cook Kalettes (Flower Sprouts, Kale Sprouts) - Earth to Veg

 Boiled

 I haven’t tried this method myself, personally.
 That’s because my parents have, and they said it tasted horrible.
 In fact, I had to convince them to buy another bag from Costco and give kalettes a second try because that’s how bad of a first impression the boiled kalettes made on them.
+Boiling seems to bring out their bitterness if you overcook them.

-Verdict: I think the results could be similar to the Instant Pot or Steaming methods discussed below, as long as you give the kalettes a quick blanch only.
+Verdict: I think the results could be similar to the Instant Pot or steaming methods discussed below, as long as you give the kalettes a quick blanch only.
 However, steaming is easier and has less risk of overcooking.
 Overall, I don’t recommend boiling kalettes.

 Instant Pot (Pressure Cooked)